gocd/docs.go.cd/content/configuration/dev_authorization.md

 Then, click the "Edit" link for the pipeline group you want to manage permissions for:

 ![](../images/group_permission.png)

-If no authorization is defined for a pipeline group, it is viewable and operable only by GoCD system administrators.

 For power users, here's how you would configure permissions via "Config XML":